Gov. Beshear: FEMA strike teams, Ky. National Guard to help state’s hospitals with surge of COVID-19 cases

 Cases of COVID-19 in Kentucky

-As of Wednesday, Oct.
-6, the Kentucky Department for Public Health reported 2,696 cases of COVID-19 and 51 additional deaths.
+The Kentucky Department for Public Health reported 4,941 new cases of the virus and 12 additional deaths on Wednesday.

 Copyright 2021 KFVS.
 All rights reserved.